Olive Garden Fettuccine Alfredo Reduced-Fat

 Source: Top Secret Recipes Unlocked by Todd Wilbur.

 The low-carb craze is influencing menus of America's restaurant chains, but no chain has embraced the trend as enthusiastically as Ruby Tuesday.
 Nation's Restaurant News awarded the chain "Best Healthy Choice Menu Selection for 2004," based on more than 30 new low-carb dishes added to the menu, including low-carb cheesecake, burgers in high-fiber tortilla wraps, and other low-carb stand-ins such as Creamy Mashed Cauliflower.
 This most talked-about of the new selections is a side dish stunt double for mashed potatoes, with a carb count coming in at a measly 9 net carbs per 3/4-cup serving, according to the menu.
-Spices and cream are added to steamed and pureed cauliflower to give this dish the taste, texture and appearance of America's favorite side.
+Spices and cream are added to steamed and puréed cauliflower to give this dish the taste, texture and appearance of America's favorite side.
+Learn how with my Ruby Tuesday creamy mashed cauliflower recipe below.

 Menu Description: "Quickly-cooked steak with scallions and garlic."